Professional Development for ESL Teachers – 9 Ways to Boost Your Resume

 Professional development for ESL teachers is sometimes overlooked, but it’s important.
 Whether you’re looking for a new position or want to move ahead at your current job, ESL professional development can help you stand out to employers as someone who stays on top of trends in education and values lifelong learning.
-To make your resume shine, we’ll share eight professional development opportunities, such as earning specialized TEFL/TESOL certificates, attending ELT webinars, and applying for TEFL/TESOL fellowships.
+To make your resume shine, we’ll share nine professional development opportunities, such as earning specialized TEFL/TESOL certificates, attending ELT webinars, and applying for TEFL/TESOL fellowships.

 What is meant by professional development for ESL teachers?